xoscar/image-store/frontend/README.md

 ## State Management

 There is a big debacle in the React community about the usage of different state management tools, the biggest issue is when and why you should consider using one.
-And I believe the topic hot even more complex after the addition of Providers and hooks.
+I believe the hot topic is even more complex after the addition of providers and hooks.

 Let's consider some of the options: